-The 31-year-old, who was an integral part of Spurs' squad last season, has yet to feature this term after undergoing surgery on an Achilles injury during the summer.
+The 31-year-old, who was an integral part of Spurs' squad last season, is yet to feature this term after undergoing surgery on an Achilles injury during the summer

 Tottenham midfielder Scott Parker has returned to light training as he steps up his comeback from an Achilles injury.

-The England international has not played since the quarterfinal defeat to Italy on penalties at Euro 2012 and his return will boost a Spurs side which has slipped to eighth in the table.
+The England international has not played since the quarter-final defeat to Italy on penalties at Euro 2012 and his return will boost a Spurs side who have slipped to eighth in the table.

-The news will be welcomed by Andre Villas-Boas, who remains without Mousa Dembele as the central midfielder continues to struggle with a hip injury.
+The news will come as welcome to Andre Villas-Boas, who remains without Mousa Dembele as the central midfielder continues to struggle with a hip injury.

 “We’ll build-up his fitness and then we can look at the options for him.”